International visitors please note: We cannot ship any of the products on this page to you due to postal and customs regulations.

 These pests like damp conditions so they are most common during the rainy season, however they can be found throughout the year.
 They can easily strip an entire bonsai in a single night, the time when they are most active.
 New Celtis or Chinese Hackberry leaves are very prone to attack from these pests, but the leaves of many other bonsai species are irresistible to slugs and snails too.

-Several different organic and chemical based pellet or granule baits are available on the market.
+Several different organic and chemical based pellet or granule baits are available on the market such as Ferramol.
 You may also wish to become a nocturnal predator yourself and go outside armed with a torch and a bucket of hot water and collect the snails you can find killing them by throwing them into the water.

 Root systems of bonsai trees are attacked by the white, darn ugly looking larvae of many beetles and often the evidence of attack will only be visible long after the larva have brought the tree to within a leaf's thickness of its life!
 I am pretty sure that every one of us have had a run in with these larvae, which the birds don't even seem keen to eat.